UniversalDependencies/docs/_sv-dep/nmod-poss.md

 ---
 layout: relation
 title:  'nmod:poss'
-shortdef : 'nominal modifier: possessive'
+shortdef : 'possessive nominal modifier'
 ---

 `nmod:poss` is used for a genetive nominal modifier.